-How to interpret the ITR - Scale/Score

-Below describes the ITR Bands.
+How to interpret the ITR - Scale/Score Below describes the ITR Bands.

-ITR Band Range (°C) Description VED Strongly Misaligned > 3.2 This company/portfolio is misaligned even by business-as usual standards.
+ITR Band Range (°C) Description MISALIGNED Strongly Misaligned > 3.2 This company/portfolio is misaligned even by business-as usual standards.
 Its contribution to catastrophic climate change is higher than most companies'/portfolios'.
-MISALIGNED Misaligned > 2.0 - 3.2 s This company/portfolio does not comply with the Paris Agreement goals.
+Misaligned > 2.0 - 3.2 This company/portfolio does not comply with the Paris Agreement goals.
 Its pace of decarbonization is too slow to mitigate catastrophic climate change.
 The threshold is determined by the NGFS REMIND "Current policies" scenario yielding an estimated 3.24°C at the 2100 horizon (rounded 3.2°C).
-1ED 2°C Aligned >1.5 - 2.0 This company/portfolio meets the Paris Agreement's minimum objective44 of +2°C global mean temperature compared with pre-industrial levels.
+ALIGNED 2°C Aligned >1.5 - 2.0 This company/portfolio meets the Paris Agreement's minimum objective of +2°C global mean temperature compared with pre-industrial levels.
 It is engaged in the low carbon transition.
-ALIGNED 1.5°C Aligned <=1.5 This company/portfolio is in line with the Paris Agreement's maximal objective of keeping global mean temperature to +1.5°C compared with pre-industrial levels.
+1.5°C Aligned <=1.5 This company/portfolio is in line with the Paris Agreement's maximal objective of keeping global mean temperature to +1.5°C compared with pre-industrial levels.
 It is a transition leader, significantly contributing to mitigating catastrophic climate change.

-Implied Temperature Rise ITR Scope 1 & 2 ITR Scope 3
+Implied Temperature Rise ITR 31/12/2024

-Refer to complete formula in the glossary 31/12/2023 31/12/2023

-Fund > 3.2 >2.0 - 3.2
+Fund >2.0 - 3.2 (°C)

-Coverage 95% 95%
+Coverage 99%

-(degrees Celsius)